Refugee Outreach Ministry

 "Catholic Relief Services is the official international humanitarian agency of the U.S. Catholic community.
 CRS alleviates suffering and provides assistance to people in need in more than 90 countries without regard to race, religion or nationality."

-Saint Mary Our Lady of Grace has been the recipient of the Catholic Relief Services Mini Grant for two consecutive years.
+Saint Mary Our Lady of Grace has been the recipient of the Catholic Relief Services Mini Grant for three consecutive years.
 The $1000 we received goes directly to support the Sew Much Hope Project (SMHP) that teaches refugee women sewing skills.
 We are very proud to give you an update on the progress of one of our most successful participants in SMHP, Uwera Nizeyimana.

 When Uwera came to Sew Much Hope Project for the first time in December 2017, she had never used a sewing machine before.
 By the end of her first sewing class, she declared "I LIKE this!" with a huge smile on her face and a finished project in her hands.
 Uwera continued to attend SMHP meetings once a month, and when given the opportunity to sew more often, she immediately accepted.
 Through SMHP, Uwera and 3 other refugee women were recommended for a more intensive sewing class called Sewn Together offered by the local nonprofit, Answered Prayers Project, which focuses on economic empowerment.
 After completing the Sewn Together course, Uwera was hired by Answered Prayers Project as an independent contractor to accept piece work for the organization's social enterprise.
 Uwera started sewing decor pillows and wine bags once a week, and also occasionally made bowties for a local fashion label called Sewn Apart.
-Recently, Answered Prayers Project received a large contract from Spirit FM to make 1500 swag bags for their annual Women's Expo, and Uwera has sewn a significant number of those 1500 bags.
+Then, Answered Prayers Project received a large contract from Spirit FM to make 1500 swag bags for their annual Women's Expo, and Uwera has sewn a significant number of those 1500 bags.
 By the nature of contract work, her monthly income will vary, but now Uwera has the means to assist her family with additional income.
 Uwera sews for Answered Prayers Project on a part time basis, on her own schedule while her children are in school.
 When she graduated from Sewn Together, Uwera received a brand new sewing machine from Answered Prayers Project, and says that having her own machine at home helps her save money because she can repair her children's' clothing.
 With her flexible job schedule, she is still able to continue with English classes at Tomlinson Adult Learning Center, which she makes a priority as she works toward self-sufficiency in her community in Saint Petersburg, Florida.